-Petit Undergraduate Research Scholars Program - Now in its 15th year!
+Petit Undergraduate Research Scholars Program - In its 16th year!

 The Petit Undergraduate Research Scholars program is a competitive scholarship program that serves to develop the next generation of leading bioengineering and bioscience researchers by providing a comprehensive research experience for a full year.
 Open to all Atlanta area university students, the program allows undergraduates to conduct independent research in the state-of-the-art laboratories of the Parker H. Petit Institute for Bioengineering and Bioscience.
 Scholars develop their own research project within the term of January to December each year.